 Step 10: Name the file, and select Save as type dropdown list, select ‘Portable Network Graphics‘ or ‘JPEG File interchange format‘.

 Step 11: Click on Insert >>Signature >> Signature

-Step 12: Signature and the stationary dialog box appears, go to Select signature to edit and select the existing signature you need to add a Google Maps icon.
+Step 12: Signature and the stationary dialog box appear, go to Select Signature to edit and select the existing signature you need to add a Google Maps icon.

 Step 14: Select your location and click insert.

-If you already have your icon on your system, you can directly insert the logo, follow from step 12.
+If you already have your icon on your system, you can directly insert the logo, following step 12.

-Note: – Make sure the size of the logo must be relevant to your signature, once it was imported into your signature it won’t be resized.
+Note: – Make sure the size of the logo is relevant to your signature, once it is imported into your signature it won’t be resized.

 The next step is to link your map icon with your desired location, which will open in Google Maps.